underground-software/ILKD_course_materials/assignments/shell.md

         * Be sure to include appropriate standard `.PHONY` make targets like `all` and `clean` that do the right thing

     * Implement the features outlined below.
-They are layed out in order increasing in sophisitication, you should complete and thoroughly test each bullet point before moving on to the next, but it might be helpful to read them all before starting to get the big picture
+They are laid out in order increasing in sophisitication, you should complete and thoroughly test each bullet point before moving on to the next, but it might be helpful to read them all before starting to get the big picture

     * You can test the shell by running it inside the container without needing to set up the VM by relying on qemu userspace emulation with the `qemu-riscv64-static` command